Elk & Deer Health

 Chronic Wasting Disease (CWD) is a progressive, fatal, and degenerative neurological disease belonging to the family of diseases known as transmissible spongiform encephalopathies (TSEs).

 CWD susceptible species include white-tailed deer, mule deer, black-tailed deer, North American elk or wapiti, red deer, sika deer, moose and any associated subspecies and hybrids.
-All mule deer, white-tailed deer, and other native species are under the jurisdiction of Texas Parks and Wildlife Department (TPWD).
-All exotic susceptible species are under the jurisdiction of the TAHC.
+All mule deer, white-tailed deer, and other native species are under the jurisdiction of Texas Parks and Wildlife Department.

-The first case of CWD in Texas was discovered in 2012 in free-ranging mule deer in an isolated area of far West Texas and the first free-ranging exotic CWD susceptible species (Elk) tested positive for CWD in Dallam County on December 6, 2016.
-For a complete list of CWD positive cervids in Texas visit, the TPWD website.
+The first case of CWD in Texas was discovered in 2012 in free-ranging mule deer in an isolated area of far West Texas.
+Since that time, 49 additional cervid have tested positive for CWD, ranging from breeder deer to free-ranging deer and are either white-tailed deer or mule deer.
+On December 6, 2016, the first free-ranging exotic CWD susceptible species (Elk) tested positive for CWD in Dallam County.

 Exotic CWD Susceptible Species